PSiTransfer – A Simple Open Source Self-hosted File Sharing Solution

 Finally, run the following command to start PSiTransfer:

-Allow port no 3000 via your firewall or router in order to access the PSiTransfer dashboard from a remote system.
+Allow the port 3000 via your firewall or router in order to access the PSiTransfer dashboard from a remote system.

 Restart firewalld to apply the changes.